 People who inject drugs (PWID) represent approximately 90% of newly acquired hepatitis C (HCV) infections.
 Clinicians working with PWID play an important role in reducing HCV-related morbidity and mortality through early diagnosis and treatment.
 With the advent of new, well-tolerated, short-course direct acting antiviral (DAA) HCV regimens with cure rates >95%, there is an opportunity to vastly improve the health outcomes of people living with HCV.

 This course is designed for addiction medicine specialists, family physicians and other medical staff working with people who inject drugs.
 Through online learning and a face-to-face workshop, delivered by local experts, participants will gain the skills to confidently manage hepatitis C in their setting.
 MORE INFORMATION

 Bill Reid Gallery Tour

 The venue is located at 639 Hornby Street – 3 blocks away from the conference at the Fairmont Hotel Vancouver.
 This is Canada’s only public gallery opened in 2008 dedicated to contemporary Indigenous Art of the Northwest Coast.

 The Social reception will run from 5:30-8:30 and will offer guided tours for those wishing to see the exhibits. canapes will be offered as well as a cash bar.

 Tickets are $30 per person and limited to 200.
 BUY TICKETS

-Tickets for each tour are $25 per person, and these funds will be donated directly to Insite and The Crosstown Clinic.
+Tickets for each tour are $25 per person, and these funds will be donated directly to the facilities.
 Availability will be on a first come, first served basis with preference given to out of town participants.
-The Insite tour can accommodate 25 participants and the Crosstown Clinic visit will accept 15 participants per tour.
+The Crosstown tour can accommodate 15 participants, while both the Molson and the Peter Centre can accommodate 20.
 Participants will arrange their own transportation to and from the sites (sharing of taxis encouraged).

 Superpass includes three-day conference and one-day Fundamentals course.